shravanbishnoi/Classical-AI/README.md

 ## About the Course

-This course covers various aspects of search engines, information retrieval, and related topics.
+This course covers various aspects of Classical AI.
 It includes theoretical concepts as well as hands-on assignments and projects to deepen understanding and practical skills.

 I cordially invite you to explore the codebase and give your valuable feedback and suggestions.